KaiLamNYC/injury-report/README.md

 # Injury Report Database

-**WORKING PERFECT IN DEVELOPMENT, IF ANY ISSUES ON DEPLOYMENT JUST KEEP REFRESHING IT WILL LOAD**
+**WORKING PERFECT IN DEVELOPMENT, IF ANY ISSUES ON DEPLOYMENT JUST KEEP REFRESHING IT WILL LOAD** MISSINGSCHEMAERROR ON DEPLOYMENT DUE TO TS COMPILER WHEN YOU TRY TO SELECT A REPORT FROM THE ALL REPORTS PAGE

+If you start at Create A Report, you can then view the report with no issues on deployment.
+You can then go on to edit it as well.
+Before I made it so you can only edit your own reports but I removed it due to issues in deployment.

 ## Overview